 What is the deadline for nominations?

-The deadline for nominations is the middle of January each year.
+The deadline for nominations is the end of January each year.
 This allows applicants time to complete their application before the application deadline in mid-February.
 For information regarding the annual application deadline, please refer to our website for additional information.
 Please note that the application window for the 2021 NGL cohort has shifted due to COVID-19.

 If I have previously applied to the Next Generation Leaders program, may I apply again?